Cubie87/cubie87.github.io/posts/2024-5510/repair.md

 A friend's laptop was noticibly bent (presumed battery, keyboard deck was bent upwards towards screen), and keys had started to die (c, v, b, f, g, r, t) and would not respond.
 Troubleshooted to be a hardware issue by reinstalling OS (no change) and plugging in external keyboard (keys work on external keyboard).

-As they laptop was considered a writeoff (outside Dell's 1 year warranty), they decided to give it to me.
+As the laptop was considered a writeoff (outside Dell's 1 year warranty), they decided to give it to me.

 ## Fix